-These diapers do have to be emptied into the toilet, and then washed.
+These diapers do have to be emptied into the toilet and then washed.
 Often moms have diaper pails that have a soak of water and gentle detergent in their laundry rooms.
-When the child gets a diaper change the soiled diaper is soaked in this pail until time to wash them.
+When the child gets a diaper change the soiled diaper is soaked in this pail until time to wash it.
 This eliminates the urine smell from being in the laundry room, and if the diaper was soiled with poo it allows stains to soak out of the cloth.

 Cloth diapers have to be pinned on.
 The great thing about this is the diaper pins meant to hold the diaper in place have really changed over the years.
 There are even new pins that require only one pin to hold the diaper instead of two.